-The usual starting dose is 750 mg taken at the first sign of a migraine, followed by 250 mg to 500 mg one hour later, if needed.
+The recommended dose is 750 mg taken at the first sign of a migraine.
+An additional

 How to take it

-Swallow the tablets with a full glass of water or milk.
+Swallow the tablets whole with a full glass of water or milk.

 When to take it

-Take Inza during or immediately after food with a full glass of water or milk.
+Take the tablets during or immediately after food with a full glass of water or milk.

-Do not take Inza for longer than your doctor recommends.
+Do not take Inza for longer than your doctor says.

 For sprains and strains, Inza is usually only needed for a few days.